Muon pairs from In+In collision at SPS energy: Results

+In Figs.~\ref{fig2}-\ref{fig3} the invariant mass spectra for various $p_T$ windows have been displayed.
+At low $p_T$ and low $M$ a clear rise observed in the data - reflecting the thermal nature of the radiation.
+The strong enhancement at the low $M$ domain is reproduced well due to large broadening of the $\rho$ in the thermal medium for the $p_T$ (in GeV) windows: $p_T<0.2$, $0.2<p_T<0.4$ and $0.4<p_T<0.6$.
+For the higher $p_T$ window ($1.0<p_T<1.2$), the observed plateau for $0.3<M$(GeV)$<0.6$ is over estimated by the theoretical yield, which is yet to be understood~\cite{jknfuture}.
+The invariant mass spectra, without any $p_T$ selection is reproduced reasonably well (Fig.~\ref{fig4}).
+The high $M$ region, above $\phi$ peak, the radiation from the partonic phase describe the data very well.

-The resulting $m_T-M$ spectra of $\mu^{+}\mu^{-}$ are compared with the experimental data obtained by the NA60 collaboration for In-In collision for $\sqrt{s_{\mathrm {NN}}}=17.3$ GeV for different mass window in Figs.~\ref{fig2}-\ref{fig5}.
-The present calculation agrees well with the data which is shown as solid curves for all the mass ranges.
+The resulting $m_T-M$ spectra of $\mu^{+}\mu^{-}$ are compared with the experimental data obtained by the NA60 collaboration for In-In collision for $\sqrt{s_{\mathrm {NN}}}=17.3$ GeV for different mass window in Fig.~\ref{fig5}.
+The present calculation agrees well with the data which is shown by solid lines for all the mass ranges.

-Finally in Fig~\ref{fig6} the effective temperature obtained from the inverse slope of these spectra have been plotted and compared with the data.
-The slopes have been estimated from theoretical results (shown by solid lines in Figs.~\ref{fig2}-\ref{fig5}) by parameterizing to an exponential function within the $(m_T-M)$ range $0.3\leq m_T-M$(GeV)$\leq 1.0$.
-It is clear from the results that the slope at high $M$ region is reproduced well if the source at high $M$ region is predominantly partonic.
+In Fig~\ref{fig6} the effective temperature obtained from the inverse slope of these spectra has been plotted and compared with the data.
+The slopes have been estimated from theoretical results (shown by solid lines in Figs.~\ref{fig5}) by parameterizing to an exponential function within the $(m_T-M)$ range $0.3\leq m_T-M$(GeV)$\leq 1.0$.
+It is clear from the results that the slope at high $M$ region is reproduced well if the source is predominantly partonic.
 A similar non-monotonic behaviour is observed in the variation of the elliptic flow ($v_2$) of photons as a of transverse momentum~\cite{rupa,liu}.

 Next we discuss results for scenario (ii).
-In this scenario we evolve a hadronic matter of initial temperature, $T_i$=200 MeV up to freeze-out temperature $T_f=135$ MeV with an equation of state which includes mesons and baryons up to mass 2.5 GeV.
+In this scenario we evolve a hadronic matter with same initial energy density $\epsilon_i$=5.5 GeV/$fm^3$ up to freeze-out temperature $T_f=130$ MeV with an equation of state which includes mesons and baryons up to mass 2.5 GeV.
 The equation of state obtained for such a scenario is soft compared to an initial QGP state, the average velocity of sound ($c_s$) is $c_s^2=0.16$.
-With this scenario we fail to reproduce the data.
+With this scenario we fail to reproduce the $m_T$ distribution (Fig.~\ref{fig7}), the inverse slope parameter extracted in this scenario increases monotonically with $M$ (not shown in Fig.~\ref{fig6}, but is obvious that the slopes extracted from Fig.~\ref{fig7} will fail to reproduce the data in Fig.~\ref{fig6}) .